1985

 - Gimme Shelter (MJ/KR) -Top Of The Pops 12.12.69, part only

-850200D late February: MICK JAGGER.
+850200F late February: MICK JAGGER.

 12" single (CBS TA 4722).
-Remixes were done by Francois Kevorkian with Paul St.
+Remixes were done by François Kevorkian with Paul St.

 Germain or Paul Smykle.
 Additional overdubs were produced by Arthur Baker.

-A: Just Another Night (MJ) -Album version
+A: Just Another Night (MJ) -extended remix

 A: Turn The Girl Loose (MJ)

-B: Just Another Night (MJ) -edit
+B: Just Another Night (MJ) -edit (of extended version)

 B: Just Another Night (MJ) -dub mix

-- interview with MJ (Paris, 1/85)
+- interview with MJ (Paris, January 1985)

 850300A March: MICK JAGGER.

-Video ‘Ned Kelly’ (Warner Brother PEV 99415).
+Video ‘Ned Kelly’ (Warner Brothers PEV 99415).
+Starring: MJ.

-Note: For all other info about the movie, see TCW1 690713A.
+Note: For all other info about the movie, see 690713A.

 - interview with MJ

-850304A 4th March: French radio (NRJ).
+850304A 4th March: French radio (NRJ), incl.

 - interview with MJ